 - 1. Admissions Advisory Committee - 2.
-Associate Vice President for Academic Affairs
+Provost or Designee

 COMPLAINTS / GRIEVANCES POLICY

 Park University has a variety of complaints/ grievances procedures related to harassment, disciplinary actions, financial aid appeals, and traffic violation appeals.
 Students should use these processes when appropriate, contacting the Student Success Center for guidelines, procedures, etc. Students who use these procedures will not be permitted to use the following procedures on the same incident or issue.
 However, students may choose instead to use this procedure in which the treatment rather than the outcome is being challenged.